 It is important to meet all length and content expectations, so be sure to review the specific directions for your assignment.
 Also remember that the executive summary can only be written after the full-length document is complete.

-Tips for completing the executive summary from Laureate Education (2013) include:
+Tips for completing the executive summary from Walden University (2013) include:

 Like an executive summary, an abstract is a short summary of a larger text.
 Both executive summaries and abstracts are meant to capture the main ideas, findings, and conclusions of a longer document.
 Executive summaries, however, tend to include more details than abstracts.
 An abstract includes enough information for readers to decide if they want to read the full-length document.
 Executive summaries must include enough information for readers to understand the full-length document without reading it.